liuqiang1357/monorepo-starter/README.md

 # Monorepo Starter

-Modern monorepo starter template with pnpm, Turborepo, and Next.js for building scalable web applications.
+A modern monorepo starter template using pnpm workspaces, Turborepo, and Changesets.

 ## Features